 Kids run on water

-Are your kids drinking enough water
+Are your kids drinking enough water throughout the day?

 Young children are particularly vulnerable to dehydration, as their water needs are proportionately higher than those of adults: their surface-to-mass ratio is relatively greater than those of adults and because of this, they lose more water through their skin.

 It's essential that your child adopts healthy habits from an early age by drinking water at home, at school and at any other moment when you are not with them.
 It doesn't always occur to kids to drink water, even if they feel thirsty.
 Compared to adults, kids' water needs are higher.
 And the more you remind and encourage your children to drink water, the more staying hydrated becomes second nature.

 Stay well hydrated

 Encourage them to drink a glass of water when they wake up, or even during the night.

 If possible, send them to school with water by putting a bottle in their school bag, sports bag, or lunchbox.